Malay Mail

-The Malay Mail is a newspaper in Kuala Lumpur, Malaysia, first published on 1 December 1896 when Kuala Lumpur was the capital of the then new Federated Malay States, making it the first daily newspaper to appear in the FMS.
-As of May 2014, it is a free lunchtime paper with 100,000 copies circulated around the Klang Valley.
-Their main target audiences are Professionals, Managers, Executives and Businessmen (PMEBs).
+The Malay Mail is an online news portal in Kuala Lumpur, Malaysia.
+It is the continuation of a print paper which was first published on 1 December 1896 when Kuala Lumpur was the capital of the then new Federated Malay States, making it the first daily newspaper to appear in the FMS.
+In December 2018, it ceased printing after 122 years but has continued as a news portal.

 During World War II, the paper was replaced by the Malai Sinpo.

 Overview

 The newspaper used to be an afternoon edition which focused on local happenings and was promoted as "The Paper That Cares".
 It was common to find local community news making the headlines.
+A major example of this was the People's Live Telecast Fund, a public donation drive organised in June 1982 under the editorship of Ahmad Sebi Abu Bakar to crowdfund live matches of the World Cup happening around the same time for Radio Televisyen Malaysia totalling RM300,000 for 5 telecast; each broadcast was underwritten Ditaja Oleh Rakyat Malaysia ("Sponsored By The Malaysian People").
 The paper also had featured a "Page 3 Girl" and was not taken too seriously as it had the image of a tabloid with the printing of many unsubstantiated news articles.
 The newspaper had a commanding presence in classified ads and in the 1990s it was common to find almost half the newspapers comprising classified ads.

 In 1997, the Malay Mail was the NSTP Berhad's single most profitable unit through its grip on classifieds which, in the nature of a virtuous cycle, actually intensified its popularity.

-When the Asian financial crisis broke from 1997 to 1998, another daily newspaper, The Star offered huge discounts to property agents and car dealers – the ones most affected by the crisis.
-The Malay Mail could not, or would not, offer such rebates – which prompted a shift to The Star with the Malay Mail losing its position as the leading classifieds newspaper.
-Once readers moved, The Star′s massive circulation ensured that they would stay, and the Malay Mail′s circulation plummeted.

-The Malay Mail was linked to another daily newspaper, the New Straits Times via its holding company, the NSTP Berhad.

-During the turn of the millennium, the New Straits Times was facing increasing competition from another daily newspaper, The Star.
-At the time, the NSTP Berhad had a whole range of newspapers including the New Straits Times, the New Sunday Times, the Malay Mail, the Sunday Mail, Berita Harian and its Sunday edition Berita Minggu and the late-morning Malay-language tabloids Harian Metro and Metro Ahad.

-A strategic decision was made by the NSTP Berhad to focus on only one English newspaper, which was the New Straits Times.
-On 1 September 2004, the New Straits Times introduced the publishing of two versions of the newspaper – a tabloid-size daily along with the broadsheet format.
-This signalled their intention to go head-on with The Star which printed tabloid-sized newspapers.
-The senior reporters from the Malay Mail were transferred to the New Straits Times and the nationwide circulation of the Malay Mail was reduced and limited to the Klang Valley.